suprajasridhara/scion/doc/protocols/sigprefixlist/PublishingCosensusNode.md

 - [go/lib/infra](../../../go/pkg/trust) : Is used for the messenger to send and receive messages.

 ### Main folders in PCN
-- [go/pcn/internal](../../../go/pcn/internal): It contains functionality internal to the Mapping Service and required for its functioning.
+- [go/pcn/internal](../../../go/pcn/internal): It contains functionality internal to the PCN and required for its functioning.
-    - [pcncmn](../../../go/pcn/internal/mscmn): performs actions common to all blocks of the mapping service.
+    - [pcncmn](../../../go/pcn/internal/pcncmn): performs actions common to all blocks of the PCN.
 It initializes the network, establishes a connection to SCIOND, initializes an instance of the messenger and registers handlers.
 Additionally it saves some state to be used by other packages.
-    - [pcncrypto](../../../go/pcn/internal/mscrypto): this is a  wrapper for [go/pkg/trust](../../../go/pkg/trust)
+    - [pcncrypto](../../../go/pcn/internal/pcncrypto): this is a  wrapper for [go/pkg/trust](../../../go/pkg/trust)
-    - [pcnmsgr](../../../go/pcn/internal/msmsgr):this is a wrapper for [go/pkg/infra](../../../go/pkg/infra) and also stores an instance of the messenger
+    - [pcnmsgr](../../../go/pcn/internal/pcnmsgr):this is a wrapper for [go/pkg/infra](../../../go/pkg/infra) and also stores an instance of the messenger
     - [sqlite](../../../go/pcn/internal/sqlite): handles all database operations for the PCN

 The other folders are meant for communication with other services in the protocol.
 They also contain the handlers for various messages.